21 August 2020

-Sarah, one of experts in France is an ex-Casino dealer.
-The young woman, as well as Mathieu, a pentester, agreed to give us their point of view on the Ozark scene but also on the 2014 scam.
+Sarah, one of our experts in France is an ex-Casino dealer.
+Sarah, as well as Mathieu, a pentester, agreed to give us their point of view on the Ozark scene but also on the 2014 scam.

 While they do not refute the technical vulnerabilities that can allow this kind of inconvenience, nor downplay the ingenuity of Russian cybercriminals, they do warn of one detail: every corner of a casino is equipped with a camera so that no blind spot is missed.
 At the slightest win, the people in charge of security are tasked with monitoring the winner.

 In addition, photos and videos are now banned.
 The only technical way to potentially perpetuate this hack would be to use a hidden camera.
 The cheater would still need to use his smartphone to contact his accomplices, which could make his behaviour suspicious.